 There is further confusion regarding the naming of the brightest star in this constellation.
-In his book Star Names, Their Lore and Meaning, R. H. Allen says that Hevelius described the brightest star in Leo Minor as Praecipua, meaning ‘chief’, which was later used as a star name by Piazzi in his Palermo Catalogue of 1814.
+In his book Star Names, Their Lore and Meaning, R. H. Allen says that Hevelius described the brightest star in Leo Minor as Praecipua, meaning ‘chief’, and that it was was later used as a star name by the Italian astronomer Giuseppe Piazzi in his Palermo Catalogue of 1814.
 However, I am unable to find any such mention of a Praecipua in Hevelius’s catalogue, although the name does appear in Piazzi’s catalogue.
 Allen also states that the star named Praecipua by Piazzi was 46 LMi, but again he is wrong; the American historian Morton Wagman has pointed out to me that the star Piazzi named Praecipua was actually 37 LMi, which he wrongly assessed as brighter than 46 LMi.
-Reasonably enough, modern sources have followed Allen by using the name Praecipua for 46 LMi rather than the fainter 37 LMi.
+Reasonably enough, modern sources have followed Allen by using the name Praecipua for the brightest star, 46 LMi, rather than the fainter 37 LMi.

 © Ian Ridpath.
 All rights reserved